 One of the most popular indoor spots in Lincoln City can be found at the Chinook Winds Casino Resort, on the north end of town.
 The casino’s resort boasts a 247-room full service hotel, six restaurants, a video game arcade, live evening entertainment, child care, and of course, a few games for adults.
 For more information on featured entertainment and amenities please visit the Chinook Winds Casino Resort website.
 The casino is wheelchair accessible.

-The most accessible areas for shopping are Lighthouse Square, the Historic Oceanlake District, and Tanger Outlet Center.
+The most accessible areas for shopping are Lighthouse Square, the Historic Oceanlake District, and The Lincoln City Outlets.

 Located at NW 40th and 101 has a variety of stores, including Safeway, Coast Pet, Joanne’s Fabrics, and Java Depot, with parking spaces near each store area.
 The sidewalk is generally wide and accessible, even where sloped.
 A change in terrain about half way between north and south creates significant slope.
 Only available restrooms are in the stores.